SequencingDOTcom/Altruist/README.md

-Altruist Endeavor
+Altruist Database
 =========================================
-The [Altruist Endeavor] (https://sequencing.com/altruist-endeavor) is a rapidly growing dataset of anonymous genetic data that is available to the public.
-The database is maintained in a fully customized Cassandra NoSQL cluster implemented by Sequencing.com to power the Altruist Endeavor.
+The [Altruist Database](https://sequencing.com/knowledge-center/altruist-database) is an open-data initiative of Sequencing.com.
+It is a rapidly growing dataset of anonymous genetic data that is available to the public.
+The data is stored in a fully customized Cassandra NoSQL cluster that provides powerful and incredibly fast querying capabilities.

-This open source repository provides access points to the Altruist database, as well as querying and user interface functionality.
+This repo provides access points to the Altruist database, as well as querying and user interface functionality.
 Developers receive free access by [registering for an account at Sequencing.com](https://sequencing.com/user/register).

 * Introduction
 * Project